-The Greensboro History Museum Inc. houses more than 600,000 archival items in addition to more than 30,000 three dimensional objects.
+Greensboro History Museum cares for more than 600,000 archival items in addition to more than 30,000 three dimensional objects.
 Many of these artifacts require specialized treatment by a professional conservator.
-Your tax-deductible donation in any amount would help the museum’s mission of preserving the history and heritage of Greensboro.
+Adopt an Object provides individuals, families, organizations and businesses an opportunity to support very important conservation projects through tax-deductible donations.

 How to Adopt an Object